The Spontaneous personality is one that is impulsive and unpredictable.

 - They can be impulsive at times, which can lead to them making poor decisions

-- They tend to be optimistic and see the best in people
+- This personality type tends to be optimistic and see the best in people

 Spontaneous Personality Examples